bulentsoykan/my-notes/StructuringML_Projects.md

 1. **Definition & Importance:**
    - A crucial process involving the examination of mistakes made by a learning algorithm.
    - Provides insights for algorithmic improvements and helps in identifying priorities for development.
+## 📚 Key Concepts:

+- **Error Analysis:** A process of manually examining the mistakes made by a learning algorithm to gain insights for improvements.
+- **Example Context:** Cat classifier algorithm misclassifying dogs as cats.

+## 🧐 Procedure:

+### Analyzing Misclassified Examples:
+- Examine around 100 mislabeled examples from the development set.
+- Identify the frequency and types of specific errors, like misidentifying dogs.

+### Evaluating Impact of Specific Errors:
+- Determine if focusing on a specific type of error (e.g., misidentifying dogs) will significantly improve overall performance.
+- Assess the percentage of errors due to a specific issue.

+### Ceiling on Performance:
+- Understand the best-case scenario improvement by addressing specific problems.
+- Example: If 5% of errors are misidentifying dogs, then solving this issue will reduce the error rate from 10% to 9.5%.

+### Multi-Category Error Analysis:
+- Create a table or spreadsheet for different error types (dogs, great cats, blurry images).
+- Categorize each mislabeled example accordingly to evaluate the prevalence of each error type.

+### Prioritizing Improvements:
+- Determine which types of errors to address based on their frequency and impact on overall performance.

+## 💡 Benefits of Error Analysis:
+- Helps in identifying the most promising areas for improvement.
+- Saves time by focusing efforts on significant issues.
+- Inspires new directions for algorithm enhancement.

+## 🛠️ Practical Application:
+- Error analysis is not just theoretical but highly practical in applied machine learning.
+- Simple counting procedures can be more effective than complex algorithmic changes.

+## 🎓 Conclusion:
+- Error analysis is crucial for identifying and prioritizing issues in machine learning algorithms.
+- The process is dynamic and can lead to the discovery of new categories of errors.

 ### **Handling Incorrect Labels:**
 1. **Training Set Considerations:**